How To Write Instagram Captions That Generate Engagement (And Sales)

-With 1 billion users as of 2018, it’s difficult to ignore the potential of building an audience on Instagram.
+With over 1 billion users, it’s difficult to ignore the potential of building an audience on Instagram.

 Just a small slice of that pie could have a dramatic impact on your business.

 Most brands struggle to maintain an engaged audience.
 It’s hard work, I get that.